 Troy Ave in Stable Condition After Being Shot in Brooklyn

+The Brooklyn-born MC was reportedly shot in the arm and was grazed in the head by a bullet, according to his lawyer.
 Rapper Troy Ave was shot in Brooklyn on Christmas night, according to both the NYPD and his attorney.
-The Brooklyn-born MC was reportedly shot in the arm and was grazed in the head by a bullet, and is in stable condition.

 Comments